Fine-Tuning GPT-4o-Mini to Generate Blog Articles

 |

-You can also set weights in multi-turn conversations, with weight 0 indicating that the model should avoid this type of response.
+You can also set weights in multi-turn dialogues, with a weight of 0 indicating that the model should avoid such responses.

 |